 These are not so neutral but more on the sweet side.
 Not exactly the usual Hawaiian rolls from the supermarket, though they can be used as such.

-We love coconut and though we usually use them for sweet bakes like chocolate coconut cake or coconut lime cake, coconut buns are just sweet enough and very popular.
+When it comes to coconut, we usually use them for sweet bakes.
+Well, these coconut buns are just sweet enough and very popular.

 - Coconut: use the shredded unsweetened type.
 Unless you want very sweet buns, then you can use sweet coconut.